New College Undergraduate Inquiry and Research Experiences (NCUIRE)

 Eric Swank smiling at camera

-Dr. Eric Swank serves as the associate director of NCUIRE.
-He teaches research classes in Social & Cultural Analysis and brings expertise in designing, managing and evaluating undergraduate research experiences.
+Eric Swank serves as the associate director of NCUIRE.
+He teaches research classes in social and cultural analysis and brings expertise in designing, managing and evaluating undergraduate research experiences.
 He writes on issues of sexual prejudice and political activism, loves talking research with students, and has published over ten peer-reviewed articles with undergraduate students.

 Vernon Morris smiling in front of blurred outdoor landscape